ofanan/SFC_migration/README.md

 ## Service Function Chains Migration

 This project provides simulator tools to test scenarios and algorithms for the migration of Service Function Chains (SFC).
+The code files are in the directory "src".
+Sample result files are in the directory "res".

 # Mobility simulator